 As of April 2018, the BBB has not closed any complaints against Smith, Rouchon & Associates.
 Since December 2016, the Consumer Financial Protection Bureau (CFPB) has closed 22 complaints against .
 Justia lists at least 7 cases of civil litigation involving SRA.

-It is illegal for a debt collector to threaten to sue you or garnish your wages.
+It is illegal for a debt collector to make empty threats to sue you or garnish your wages.
 It is also unlikely Smith Rouchon would sue you for a debt you may not owe or they cannot validate.
 However, debt collection agencies are known to have summoned debtors to court and garnish wages after a default judgement.
 Contacting an attorney BEFORE this could possibly happen would be a smart move.
 We’ve helped thousands of consumers fight back against unscrupulous debt collection harassers.
 Find out if we can help you too today!

 Absolutely.
 Here are some Sample Cases filed in Federal Court